Our new Online 5 Week Yin Block starts on the 5th of January. We meet every Tuesday 8pm - 9pm on Zoom.

-We are moving into a cold wintery season with longer nights and shorter days.
+We have moved into a cold wintery season with longer nights and shorter days.
 Winter is a season of reflection, slowing down, self care and nourishment.
 We are also past Winter Solstice now and every day we are getting a little bit more of that day light that we are craving so much.

 According to Traditional Chinese Medicine (TCM) winter is associated with the Kidney & Urinary Bladder Meridians and the element of winter is water.
 Kidneys are thought to be the most vital organ accordingly TCM.
 They work to flush out the waste in the body so that blood can move purely and effectively to nourish our cells.
 When we have a lot of built up stress in the spine, hips, and legs – we need a release through those joints so the kidney meridian can flow energy effectively.
 When our these lines are clear we can feel more vibrant, confident, and calm.